 I hope this helps.

-What's the best way to know if housing prices are going to rise or fall?The thing about being a foreigner here is that I stand out--blond hair and casual clothing in a community of well-dressed brunettes.
+Why do so many people miss the military after they get out?The thing about being a foreigner here is that I stand out--blond hair and casual clothing in a community of well-dressed brunettes.
 So I get stared at a lot.
 But usually it feels more uncomfortable than dangerous.
 I try not to do anything that will put me in real personal danger--I use common sense--and so far, that has worked well for me.

 Housing options vary by country.
 You may have some flexibility in your housing choices, but they will be determined by the country you serve in, and you will have to adhere to your country director's rules.